palasthotel/grid/readme.txt

 == Changelog ==

+= 1.7.11 =
+* Bugfix: avoid doublets backwards compatibility broke with admin only function. it's not backwards compatible now.
+See upgrade notice!

 = 1.7.10 =
 * Feature: Extendable posts box with two new filter grid_posts_box_content_structure and grid_posts_box_query_args
 * Bugfix: Recursion fix with posts placed on posts that are placed on these posts